-A joint Turco-Italian Archaeological Expedition has been active in the region of Gaziantep since 2003 under the direction of prof. Nicolò Marchetti of Bologna University.
-Two archaeological and environmental parks have been completed and opened to the public in the province of Islahiye, at Tilmen Höyük (in 2007) and at Taşlı Geçit Höyük (in 2010).
+The joint Turco-Italian Archaeological Expedition has been active in the region of Gaziantep since 2003 under the direction of Nicolò Marchetti of Bologna University.
+Two archaeological and environmental parks were completed and opened to the public in the province of Islahiye, at Tilmen Höyük (in 2007) and at Taşlı Geçit Höyük (in 2010).

-A new project at Karkemish founded by the Universities of Bologna, Gaziantep and Istanbul with many other partners (see below) has been approved in May 2011 by the TC Council of Ministers and the first four campaigns have taken place in 2011, 2012, 2013 and now 2014 with prof. Nicolò Marchetti as director, ass. prof. Hasan Peker as deputy director and with the scientific advisory of professors Mustafa Özakça, Refik Duru and Belkıs Dinçol.
-This was an event which the whole archaeological community and the interested public had been waiting for almost a century, after the site could no more be explored and visited since its becoming a military outpost in 1920.
+A new project at Karkemish was then started by the Universities of Bologna, Gaziantep and Istanbul in 2011 after its approval by the Turkish Council of Ministers: the first ten campaigns have taken place between 2011 and 2021 with Nicolò Marchetti as director, Hasan Peker as deputy director and Mustafa Özakça as scientific advisor.
+This was a development which the archaeological community and the interested public had been waiting for almost a century, after the site could no more be explored and visited since becoming a military outpost in 1920.
 The joint project has an integrated approach to research, conservation and presentation: it foresees the extensive investigation of the urban layout of the Bronze, Iron and Roman periods town and at the same time the conservation of the remains, also in view of touristic enhancement.

 The region of Gaziantep is situated, geographically, between Anatolia, Syria and Mesopotamia.
 This key position is reflected in its importance through the ages, which until recently was however not properly reflected in its touristic potential.
-On going excavations have now given to the region an outstanding new potential which is now beginning to be acknowledged internationally.
+Ongoing excavations have now given to the region an outstanding new potential which is now beginning to be acknowledged internationally.
 Karkemish is a world-famous site and has an extraordinary historical importance: its significance rivals with that of Khattusa, Ebla, Nineveh, Babylon and Ur.
-The reopening of research at Karkemish and, soon, of tourism at the site represents the greatest asset for writing new pages in the history of the Ancient Near East and for the enhancement of cultural heritage in the region of Gaziantep.
+The reopening of research at Karkemish and of tourism at the site represents a great asset for writing new pages in the history of the Ancient Near East and for the enhancement of cultural heritage in the region of Gaziantep.

 THE OLD BRITISH EXCAVATIONS